openscad/openscad/VisualStudio.md

 C:\openscad> git clone https://github.com/openscad/openscad.git
 ```

-Start Visual Studio and "open" the ```openscad``` folder.
+Start Visual Studio and open the ```openscad``` folder.
 Visual Studio will detect that it is a CMake project and load and configure itself to build OpenSCAD using CMake.
 Wait until the Output Window shows that the initial configuration is complete; scroll to the bottom of the Output Window and it should look something like this:

 ```
 [...]